Dismals Canyon — just a short drive from Birmingham

 Rare dismalites are glow worms on the canyon wall

 Dismals Canyon is intriguing for many reasons, but most unique are the dismalites, or glow worms, that make their home on the canyon walls.
-The insects are actually fly larvae.
-They are cousins to the rare glow worms found in Australia and New Zealand.
+The insects are actually fly larvae and cousins to the rare glow worms found in Australia and New Zealand.
 These tiny creatures are only visible in the dark of night with their blue-green glow.
-The habitat at Dismals Canyon is perfect for their existence.
+Therefore, the habitat at Dismals Canyon is perfect for their existence.
 May and June are the best times of the year to view the dismalites with a guided tour.

 Visit the Country Store for admission tickets and a cold soda

 Purchase your admission tickets for a tour at the Country Store.
-Booking ahead is highly recommended for the mandatory guided night tours to view the dismalites.
-Bring a flashlight along, the night tours usually last 45 minutes in complete darkness.
+Booking ahead is highly recommended because of the mandatory guided night tours to view the dismalites.
+Bring a flashlight along, because the night tours usually last 45 minutes in complete darkness.
 Pricing, directions and other details can be found on their website.
 Additional packages are available for groups.
 The park is closed from December through February.

 Be sure to stop in for a chocolate milkshake and a loaded burger at the Soda Fountain & Grill after a fun day of hiking.
 Follow the walkway through a garden to an outside picnic area where you can enjoy your meal while looking over into the canyon.